 The Good Life

 I wrote my first post in March 2016, and it was titled, “Happy, healthy, and free”.
-Almost two years later, those three words still encapsulate what I want most in my life.
+Three years later, those three words still encapsulate what I want most in my life.
 Probably what most of us want in life, and spend much time wishing for.
 But the Mrs Goodness journey began with an epiphany; a realisation that I wasn’t going to achieve any of my life’s desires by wishing, hoping, or pretending.
 I’d spent a lot of my energy until that moment doing all three of the above.
 I thought I’d been doing the right thing by trying to create a life that was full of choices as a means to securing my future happiness – if I had more money, I would have more choices; if I had more qualifications, I would have more choices; if I had more assets, I would have more choices – and whenever I felt deprived of choice I struggled with feelings of being trapped; stuck; a victim of circumstance or fate.
 Then one day, at a time in my life when I really did feel stuck, I had a moment of clarity (in the shower of course) and I realised that freedom isn’t about having more choices; it’s about taking responsibility for your life.
 I wrote this message to myself on the bathroom mirror so I wouldn’t forget, and then I quit my job.

-Three years’ later, I’m still on a journey.
+Now almost four years later, I’m still on a journey.
 That’s what life is, right?
 Happiness is a way of life, not a destination.
 I made some big changes to my attitude and to my life, and although I don’t actually know where I’m going or how things will work out tomorrow, I honestly feel happy, healthy, and free today as a result.
 I realise now that I don’t really wish for much anymore, because I feel contented with who I am and where I’m going.

 The Mrs Goodness blog is a journal; a chronicle of my ideas, decisions, and actions, as I try to live a life that is responsible and authentic to me.
 I’m writing in the hope that my successes and failures might inspire others somehow, but also to remind myself constantly of what I want to do and who I want to be.
 I know I’m not perfect, and I know there are some tough times ahead of me, but I believe that I can realise my life’s purpose every single day by taking responsibility for my thoughts, actions, and feelings, and doing my very best to be GOOD.